Association-for-the-Sake-of-Science/still-testing/README.md

 still testing is a discord bot that still need some testing.

-  - aim: practice javascript and make a reliable and useful bot.
+  - Aim: practice javascript and make a reliable and useful bot.
   - Update: 23.7.2020: still testing is now opensorced!

 # New Features!